Carbon pricing: The best instrument for climate change mitigation?

 Feebates are another option at policymakers’ disposal.
 In a feebate system, governments charge a fee on polluters and give a rebate for energy efficient and environmentally-friendly practices.
 Feebates encourage people to reduce emissions by choosing hybrid vehicles over gas-guzzlers, or using renewable energy like solar or wind over coal.

 Join this EURACTIV debate to discuss whether a carbon tax is the single most powerful way to combat climate change.
-Or is its use limited for accelerating deep decarbonisation as carbon pricing frames climate change as a market failure rather than as a fundamental system problem?
+Or is it simply an unnecessary cost factor, increasing price levels and bringing disadvantages in competing environments?
+Is its use limited for accelerating deep decarbonisation as carbon pricing frames climate change as a market failure rather than as a fundamental system problem?

 Brian Maguire, Journalist, EURACTIV